wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Installation.md

 ```sh
 git clone https://github.com/Unity-Technologies/ml-agents.git
 ```
-If you plan to contribute your changes, clone the develop branch (omit the `--branch` flag) and see the [Contribution Guidelines](CONTRIBUTING.md) for details.
+If you plan to contribute your changes, clone the develop branch (omit the `--branch` flag) and refer to the [Contribution Guidelines](CONTRIBUTING.md) for details.

 #### Add the ML-Agents Unity package